VEHICLE BUYER'S GUIDE

 What are the most common Golf problems?+

-The most frequently reported Volkswagen Golf issues involve: FUEL/PROPULSION SYSTEM, ENGINE, UNKNOWN OR OTHER, AIR BAGS.
+The most frequently reported Volkswagen Golf issues involve: FUEL/PROPULSION SYSTEM, ENGINE, AIR BAGS, ELECTRICAL SYSTEM.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research